hmvyp/thicket/docs/readme.txt

-After invokation of Thicket with scope parameter pointed to «scope» subdirectory (i.e. where «materialization» shall be done), the resulting root tree becomes as follows:
+After invocation of Thicket with scope parameter pointed to «scope» subdirectory (i.e. where materialization shall be done), the resulting root tree becomes as follows:

-.
 ├── importedA
 │   └── src
 │       └── x